You probably already know that alcohol is arguably more dangerous than hard drugs – because unlike hard drugs, alcohol is legal and very accessible.

 It took him a while and the attention of police officers to realise what he was doing.

-It is not known if there was a butcher in the mall, but we hope he and his tiger got stopped in the fruit market.
+It is unknown if there was a butcher in the mall.
+But we hope they stopped the tiger and animal keeper in the fruit market.

 Dentist tries to extract wisdom teeth while drunk